abinthomasonline/bdtsv1/README.md

 ```
 Num_Col = Num_Static_Cond (after trasformation using Betterdata data pipeline) + Num_TS_Channel
 ```
 Please refer to this [repo](https://github.com/betterdataai/data/tree/new) for details of Betterdata data pipeline.
-You can find the example code of data pipeline for the Walmart Dataset [here](https://github.com/betterdataai/time-series-synthetic/blob/main/Data%20Pipeline.ipynb).
+You can find the example code of data preprocessing for the Walmart Dataset [here](https://github.com/betterdataai/time-series-synthetic/blob/main/Data%20Pipeline.ipynb).